 Be nice.
 Or else.

-Head of Product Design @ Spirited Media / Technical Project Manager @ Complex Joined almost 4 years ago via an invitation from Miguel C. Jayna has invited Yannell Rodriguez, Cara Motycka, Suzanne Daniels, Om Pathipaka, Brian Skuse and 1 other, Victor Ware
+Head of Product Design @ Spirited Media / Technical Project Manager @ Complex Joined about 4 years ago via an invitation from Miguel C. Jayna has invited Yannell Rodriguez, Cara Motycka, Suzanne Daniels, Om Pathipaka, Brian Skuse and 1 other, Victor Ware

 From desktop to mobile to app, this year’s winner works.
 Everywhere.
 On anything.
 It provides a richer news experience than any one “site.”